sameersharmadev/fitfocus/README.md

   + <b>Progress Bar:</b> A visible progress bar tracks the user's journey through the form, keeping them motivated to complete each step.

-  + <b>Built-in Calculators:</b> Integrated calculators help users input personalized data effortlessly, ensuring accuracy and convenience.
+  + <b>Built-in Calculators:</b> Integrated calculators help users input and calculate required data effortlessly, ensuring accuracy and convenience.

   + <b>User Preferences:</b> The form gathers essential preferences in a logical order, ensuring a smooth flow from one step to the next.